 I’m a long distance hiker and relationship coach from the San Francisco Bay Area who is also passionate about nature and interconnection.
 In 2016, I completed a solo thru-hike of the Appalachian Trail.
 To help other young women embark on their own personal transformation journeys, I hiked 2,300 miles of the Pacific Crest Trail in 2018 to fundraise for girl empowerment nonprofits.
-100% of what we raised during my six-month hike directly supported three women-run organizations that teach girls self-respect, bravery and camaraderie in the outdoors.
-Experience my journey through my YouTube channel.
+100% of what we raised during my six-month hike directly supported three women-run organizations that teach girls self-respect, bravery and camaraderie in the outdoors:

 In the great scheme of things, you don’t actually have much time on this earth with the people you love.
 So love them hard and love them fiercely, because this moment is really all there is.